simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Sep 26 2025 2001 UTC.

-Radio Blackout Forecast for Sep 26-Sep 28 2025
+Radio Blackout Forecast for Sep 27-Sep 29 2025

-              Sep 26        Sep 27        Sep 28
+              Sep 27        Sep 28        Sep 29
-R1-R2           30%           30%           30%
+R1-R2           25%           25%           25%
-R3 or greater    5%            5%            5%
+R3 or greater    1%            1%            1%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due to isolated M-class flare acitivity will persist through 28 Sep.
+Rationale: There is a chance for isolated R1-R2 (Minor-Moderate) radio blackouts over 26-28 Sep.

 ```